Stars of "Oppenheimer" walk out of premiere due to actors' strike

 "We have to acknowledge, you've seen them earlier on the red carpet," Nolan said of the actors.
 "Unfortunately, they're off to write their picket signs for what we believe to be an imminent strike by SAG (Screen Actors Guild), joining one of my guilds, the Writers Guild, in the struggle for fair wages for working members of their union."

-After months of negotiations with Hollywood studios failed to achieve a new film and television contract, SAG-AFTRA, which has approximately 160,000 members, announced Thursday that it would go on strike beginning at midnight Thursday, joining about 11,000 members of the Writers Guild of America who have already been on the picket lines since early May.
+After months of negotiations with Hollywood studios failed to achieve a new film and television contract, SAG-AFTRA, which has approximately 160,000 members, went on strike Friday at midnight on the West Coast, joining about 11,000 members of the Writers Guild of America who have already been on the picket lines since early May.

 The Screen Actors Guild last held a strike in 2000 over its commercials contract, but this is the first time it has struck over its film and television deal since 1980.